HTTP Vs HTTPS: What is HTTPS and What does HTTPS mean?

 HTTPS is not unhackable, but it is still a robust way to send personal information across the internet.
 HTTPS prevents hackers from exploiting software vulnerabilities, brute-forcing the users' access controls, and mitigates DDOS attacks (Distributed Denial of Services).

 Some of the major difference between HTTP and HTTPS are given below:

 HTTP use port 80 for communication whereas HTTPS protocol uses the port 443 for communication

 As mentioned earlier, HTTP is unsecured whereas HTTPS is secured

-• In case of HTTP no security certificates are used but in the case of HTTPS security certificates such as the SSL/TLS are used.
+In the case of HTTP no security certificates are used but in the case of HTTPS security certificates such as the SSL/TLS are used.

-• In case of HTTP protocol, information is transmitted as plain text, but in HTTPS protocol data is encrypted
+In the case of HTTP protocol, information is transmitted as plain text, but in HTTPS protocol data is encrypted

 Why Does Google Like HTTPS So Much?

 Starting from July 2018, Chrome will mark all the HTTPS (Hypertext Transfer Protocol Secure) websites as "Not secure."
 When a user visits a non-HTTPS website, the chrome browser will showcase a "Not secure" label with a red warning icon in the URL status bar.

 Starting with Chrome 70 which is said to be released in October 2018, users who visit visits an HTTPS website (which doesn't have SSL certification) will be greeted "Not secure" label along with a red warning icon in the URL status bar of Chrome browser.

-Emily Schechter- Google Chrome's Security Product Manager announced the upcoming changes to Google Chrome via the Google Chrome's official blog.
+Emily Schechter- Google Chrome's Security Product Manager announced the upcoming changes to Google Chrome via Google Chrome's official blog.
 According to her statement, starting with Google Chrome version 69 which will be released on September 2018, websites that have the HTTPS classification will not have the green "Secure" text and padlock icon that appears in the URL bar of the Chrome browser.

-She further states that the decision to remove secure box for HTTPS websites is because Google believes users know that the web is safe.
+She further states that the decision to remove the secure box for HTTPS websites is because Google believes users know that the web is safe.
 Emily Schechter also added that internet users would recognize dangerous sites and remember not to enter them.